DonghyeokChoi/breast_pet/README.md

-# Modified Swin UNETR using MONAI
+# Swin UNETR to segmentation

 This repository contains a modified version of the `SwinUNETR` model from [MONAI](https://monai.io/), a PyTorch-based framework for deep learning in healthcare imaging.
 This modification was made to adapt the original Swin UNETR architecture for task-specific segmentation requirements.